 So, the verdict: this dish is kid-friendly!
 The flavors are slightly sweet and savory, and as long as you don’t overwhelm your kids with a huge thigh on their plate, they will be almost certainly into it.

-Apple Cider Chicken Thighs Recipe
+Apple Cider Chicken Thighs with Sweet Potatoes

 - 4 or 5 bone-in skin-on chicken thighs (about 2 pounds)